 You can avoid district 1 if you feel overwhelmed by the city traffic.
 But we encourage you, a motor ride is a real experience!

-More articles to travel Vietnam
+More you need to know about Vietnam

 This post is also available in: ger